 Haven Herrin has been with Soulforce since 2005.
 Haven uses “they” and “them” for their gender pronouns.
-Haven started as an Equality Ride Co-Director and, enjoying the process of organizational development, moved into fundraising, analysis, and relationship-building as the Deputy Director.
+Haven started as an Equality Ride Co-Director and, enjoying the process of organizational development, moved into fundraising, analysis, and relationship-building as the Executive Director.
 Since helming the bus at a young 23, the desire to provide resources, training and exploration of “how we do what we do” to other activists has compelled Haven in their work with Soulforce.
 Haven’s favorite element of the organization is its continuing excavation of the nature of oppression and possibilities for alliances across movements.

 Director of Communications